JunoNgx/junongxdotcom/README.md

 ## Acknowledgement

-This website uses the typeface [Jost](https://indestructibletype.com/Jost.html) (via Google Fonts) by [Owen Earl](https://indestructibletype.com/), who has also influenced its overall design.
+This website uses the typeface [Jost](https://indestructibletype.com/Jost.html) by [Owen Earl](https://indestructibletype.com/), who has also influenced its overall design.
 Icons are from the [Feather project](https://feathericons.com/).
 The layout in the current iteration is heavily inspired by [Tim Holman](https://tholman.com/).

 ## Contribution